deplicator/HousingTour/README.md

 The second parameter, [silent], is an optional boolean value.
 If set to true the Housing Tour GUI will not show up.

-Other addons can get use the following two triggers:
+Other addons can use the following two triggers:

     Apollo.RegisterEventHandler("HT-PropertySearch", "yourFunction", self)